NYUAD-IM/artintel/LabComputers.md

 # Art Intel Computers

+### Access Information
+You should have received an email with the login information for the lab computers.
+If not, please contact Mang.

+You can use the lab computers in person, connect with TeamViewer to the Linux desktop, or connect using ssh (while on the NYUAD network or using NYUAD VPN).

 ### Setup
 <!--
 We'll be using Anaconda to manage our dependencies.
 I've set up CUDA and Tensorflow already and made a base conda environment for you to build off of.
 You need to clone this environment into your own personal environment:
 - `conda create --name <YOURNAME> --clone tensorflow` -->

-We'll be using Anaconda to manage our dependencies.
-Anaconda allows us to create a Python environment where we can install specific libraries, etc without disturbing the rest of the system.
-- `conda create --name <YOURNAME>`

-Any changes to Python version, python libraries, etc. you want to make will happen in your own environment.

 We share the same Linux user account.
 Create your own subdirectory to hold all your files.
 - `mkdir ~/<YOURNAME>`

 Change into your directory after logging in.
 - `cd <YOURNAME>`

+We'll be using Anaconda to manage our dependencies.
+Anaconda allows us to create a Python environment where we can install specific libraries, etc without disturbing the rest of the system.
+- `conda create --name <YOURNAME> --clone tensorflow-gpu`

+Activate your conda environment.
+- `conda activate <YOURNAME>`

+**Each time you log in make sure to change into your user directory and activate your conda environment.
+You should see the name of your conda environment at the beginning of the command prompt.**

+Any changes to Python version, python libraries, etc. you want to make will happen in your own environment.

+**Please do NOT make changes to the system (e.g. using sudo) without asking Mang first.** If you activate your conda environment you should be able to do everything without using sudo.

 ### SSH
 You can log into your assigned class computer remotely via SSH: